websemantics/auto-pyro/README.md

                                        )))
                                       (o o)
-    ----  PyroCMS Deploy Tool --- ooO--(_)--Ooo ----
+    ----  PyroCMS Deploy Tool v1.2 --- ooO--(_)--Ooo ----
 ```

 > This is a [PyroCMS 3](https://www.pyrocms.com/) deploy tool with customization, install automation, better version control setup and other nice-to-have features.

 ## Get Started

-Auto-pyro downloads, configure, install and deploy a complete Pyro app with all required addons and packages.
-It automatically installs [Pyro Builder](https://github.com/websemantics/builder-extension) and comes pre-configured with a [todo module](#todo-module) out of the box.
+Auto-pyro downloads, configures, installs and deploys a complete Pyro app with optional / required addons and packages.
+It automatically installs [Pyro Builder](https://github.com/websemantics/builder-extension) and comes pre-configured with a [todo module](#todo-module) example out of the box.

 Here's a video to demonstrate how it works (click on the image)